 The Laundry Basket

 He found the two guns I had in my closet.
-At that point he had three guns, and I had nothing.
-Long scene short, after tormenting me he tossed the guns/magazines/bullets (of mine, not his) into my laundry basket and they landed at the bottom with a loud thud.
+At that point, he had three guns and I had nothing.
+After tormenting me, threatening to kill me with my own guns, assuming they had my ex-husband's fingerprints on them, he tossed the guns and bullets (mine, not his) into my laundry basket and they landed at the bottom with a loud thud.
 He then said something like, “This works better if there are clothes in there.
 Quit being so damn clean.”
-The laundry basket was later found in my basement with carpet fresh dumped in it on top of the guns.
+The laundry basket was later found in my basement with carpet fresh dumped in it, on top of the guns.
+He tried, unsuccessfully, to hide evidence-fingerprints, DNA.

 I have no idea.
 Perhaps I should get a new one.

-Or, as Lysa Terkeurst in her book called, “It’s Not Supposed to Be This Way,” says:
+Lysa Terkeurst says in her book called, “It’s Not Supposed to Be This Way,”

 Feeling the pain is the first step toward healing the pain.
 The longer we avoid the feeling, the more we delay our healing.
 We can numb it, ignore it, or pretend it doesn’t exist, but all those options lead to an eventual breakdown, not a breakthrough.

-How about zip ties?
-My extreme, obvious aversion to zip ties was so apparent that my ex-husband so graciously fixed something in my house and managed to do it right in front of me without me seeing the zip ties he was using.
+What about zip ties?
+My extreme, obvious aversion to zip ties was so apparent that when my ex graciously fixed something in my house, he managed to do it right in front of me without me seeing the zip ties he was using.

 But unlike Chanel Miller, (darling, I’m simply envious of the downtime you had to process and write) I am a mom, I am a full-time nurse, I am a homeowner and pet-mom, and I must appear to be a functioning member of society.
-Oh, and I was going through a divorce from the love of my life in the midst of it all too.
-As fantastic as I was at avoiding the pain, partly simply because I didn’t have time for it, there were little things forcing me to push through like a semi-truck through dense fog on an interstate on a brisk, frosty morning.
+I was going through a divorce and had a falling out with my parents in the midst of it all too.
+As fantastic as I was at avoiding the pain, partly simply because I didn’t have time for it, I carried on and pushed through because I had to.
+For my son, my job, my bills and my debts.

 I’ve since used zip ties.
-Hell, I bought two packs of them.
-Because sometimes instead of avoiding the things that hurt, we must push forward and charge through, conquering that shit.
+Hell, I've since bought two packs of them.
+I conquered that shit.

-I have a post-it note on my fridge from my best friend of the last two years.
-Unfortunately, he met a girl and she didn’t appreciate me being friends with her boyfriend.
-The pain of losing my best friend because of something I could not control was heartbreaking.
-It was the same reason that caused the utter destruction of my friendship with my ex-husband.
-Thankfully, we’re doing a fine job at co-parenting again, but that suffered too.
-The post-it note is a reminder of the love, support, and fun I had with my friend, my ride-or-die, at the time.
-And the photo of my ex-husband is the same.
+I have a post-it note on my fridge from my best friend of the last two years, the person who has inspired me to be a better me, to fulfill my dreams and honor my passions, and who has been supportive every step of the way.
+But now he's met a girl and she didn’t appreciate me being friends with her boyfriend.
+Which I get.
+But the pain of losing my best friend because of something I could not control was heartbreaking.
+Now, looking at that post-it note is a reminder of the good times, the two-beer Tuesdays, and it is a step toward healing.

 I am free.